 to seal a window gap.
 Buy the brand name.
 There is a

-solved that issue while I was anchored in a remote area.
+while I was anchored in a remote area.

 was several years ago.
 Only recently did I remove the

 I did not remove the silicone because it was failing.
 The

 reason was that I had a tube of Life Seal and wanted to finish

 I prefer and of late have been fortunate enough to afford Life Calk.